ppeerttu/CBApp/README.md

 ## About
 This web-app is made as hobby to improve web-developing skills and deepen my understanding of basic tools for both front- and backend developing.
-Currently this app is running on heroku url: https://arcane-beyond-54795.herokuapp.com/#/login and it provides simple chat functionality with different rooms user can join and create.
+Currently this app is running on heroku url: https://arcane-beyond-54795.herokuapp.com/#/login and it providessimple chat functionality with different rooms user can join and create.
 In the future there might be kind of a blog service as well.

 ## Techs